stephenxs/SONiC/doc/mellanox/sfp-error-status.md

 The requirement:

 - To expose the SFP error status to CLI
-- One shot command for debugging, which means the error status should be directly polled from low lever, eg. SDK, instead of being cached in the database.
+- One shot command for debugging, which means the error status should be directly fetched from low lever, eg. SDK, instead of being cached in the database.
 - Only supported on Mellanox system.
 The command will be under `show platform mlnx`

 ### Architecture Design